cubesatlab/cubedos/README.md

 This folder contains the CubedOS system and associated files.
 The subfolders are as follows:

-+ LaTeX: A folder with various resources related to the LaTeX typesetting system.
-We use LaTeX for writing documentation and papers.

 + LineRider: A sample application using the STMF4DISCOVERY platform demonstrate some of CubedOS's abilities.